 min(localMAC, peerMAC) || max(localMAC, peerMAC)).

-where KDF-X is the key derivation function defined in 11.6.1.7.2 (Key derivation function (KDF)).

-CCMP uses Length = 128.
+where KDF-Hash-Length is the key derivation function defined in 11.6.1.7.2 (Key derivation function (KDF)) using the Hash algorithm defined by the negotiated AKM to generate an MTK of a specified length.
+Both CCMP and GCMP use Length = 128.
 The “min” and “max” operations for IEEE 802 addresses are with the address

 converted to a positive integer, treating the first transmitted octet as the most significant octet of the integer